genetyx8/flat-square-torus/_posts/2021-07-09-magic-mod-ideas.md

 tags: [Minecraft, Modding]
 ---

-# Design Ideas for a magic mod based on formal languages
+# Design Ideas for a magic mod based on formal languages [WIP]

 ## Abstract
-This document gathers preliminary ideas for the design of a magic themed minecraft mod where spells are well formed sentences from a formal language whose rules are randomly generated for each world.
+This document gathers preliminary ideas for the design of a magic themed minecraft mod where spells are true sentences from a formal language whose rules are randomly generated for each world.
 The objective is to offer an entirely new experience with each playthrough by introducing a lot of variation in the possible rules.
 The effect of spells is not hardcoded, rather, the spells that can be expressed in a given language are entirely determined by its rules.

 ## Overall Goals
 * The experience of progressing through the mod should be radically different for each playthrough.
 * The rules of a given language are never given explicitly.
 Players must discover them by experimenting, and possibly with hints in the form of dungeon loot.
-* The mod should be highly modular and allow in-depth configuration of how languages are generated.
 * The variety of languages should be finely tuned to avoid being unbearably tedious.

-General Design Principles
+## General Design Principles
-* At high level, languages may allow for game breaking spells, but this should be balanced by constraints.
+* At high level, the mod may allow for game breaking spells, but this should be balanced by constraints.
 * Information about the magic system should be hidden or obfuscated by default.
 For instance, if the language has a form of “mana”, the current amount and total capacity of this resource should not be given explicitly to the player from the start.
 Rather, spells, or items can be later devised to provide that information.
 That being said, properly communicating to the player at every stage of the mod is very important.
 * As little as possible is hardcoded.
-* Players are encouraged to share their knowledge with each other?
+* The mod should be highly modular and allow in-depth configuration of how languages are generated.
+* The complexity should emerge from the combinations of a few simple rules.
+(Depth over Breadth)

+## Inspirations
+* Magic The Gathering
+* Heaven's Vault
+* Formal logic, combinatorics and abstract algebra
-Formal languages
+## Formal languages
 The core of the mod consists of formal languages whose rules are generated randomly.
 In particular, we intend to use ideas from the field of sequent calculus and non-classical logic Examples of non-classical logics include
 * Intuitionist logic, which rejects the law of excluded middle
 * Paraconsistent logics (logics that allow the presence of contradiction by restraining the “explosion of truth” problem)